khanthapak-thaipakdee-perseus/portfolio/microprocessor-systems-1/microprocessor-systems-1-part-c/code/readme.txt

 Overview
 ========

+This part of the assignment is built using the ADC interrupt example as the base code, with the installation of required drivers to fulfill the program's requirements.

 The adc16_interrupt example shows how to use interrupt with ADC16 driver.

 In this example, user should indicate a channel to provide a voltage signal (can be controlled by user) as the ADC16's